GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### [quantum-circuit-simulator.yaml] ![community-badge]

-This blueprint provisions an [A2 series VM with NVIDIA A100 GPU accelerator][a2] and compiles [qsim], a [Google Quantum AI][gqai]-developed tool that simulates quantum circuits using CPUs and GPUs.
+This blueprint provisions a [N1 series VM with NVIDIA T4 GPU accelerator][t4] and compiles [qsim], a [Google Quantum AI][gqai]-developed tool that simulates quantum circuits using CPUs and GPUs.
 The installation of qsim, the [CUDA Toolkit][cudatk], and the [cuQuantum SDK][cqsdk] is fully automated but takes a